-Learn more about the Interim Dean of Merrimack’s School of Liberal Arts.
+Learn more about the Interim Dean of Merrimack’s School of Arts and Sciences.

 Steven Scherwatzky Biography

-Dr. Steven Scherwatzky is the interim dean of the School of Liberal Arts at Merrimack College, assuming the role in July 2022.
-He previously served for two years as associate dean of Liberal Arts.
+Dr. Steven Scherwatzky is the interim dean of the School of Arts and Sciences at Merrimack College, assuming the role in July 2022.
+He previously served for two years as associate dean.
 Dr. Scherwatzky is an advocate for broad-based learning, interdisciplinarity and diversity.

 Dr. Scherwatzky has been part of the Merrimack College community for more than 30 years, arriving in the fall of 1990 as an assistant professor of English.
 He specializes in 17th and 18th-century English literature and has taught a range of courses including “John Milton and the Culture of Revolution,” “Jane Austen and the Eighteenth-Century Novel” and “The Undead Eighteenth Century: The Origins of English Gothic Literature.”
 In all of his courses, Dr. Scherwatzky views literature as a reflection of lived experience, focusing on the ways in which the written word both reflects the world and helps shape our perception of it.